 What’s distinctive: The workouts are simple and cater to the beginner to moderate exerciser; they tend to focus on slimming belly fat and losing weight.
 More than other magazines, almost every article is backed by and initiated by research and health news.
 “Prevention does a lot to dispel consumer myths surrounding food labeling.
 A good example is the 2% milk coverage.
 We all thought it was so low fat when in reality it’s fairly close to the fat content in whole milk,” says Carol Espel, National Director of Group Fitness and Pilates at Equinox.
 In Nutrition Know-How, they cover news and provide authoritative advice on the latest diets, super foods, supplements, trends and research.
 “Our Supermarket Solutions column tackles the decisions you confront every time you go to the grocery store, providing the smartest picks for your shopping cart.
 Diet Spotlight takes a hard look at the latest plans to let readers know if they work and if they’re safe,” says deputy editor Margot Gilman.

-Who it’s for: Anyone who wants to eat and live in a more health-conscious way.
+Who it’s for: Anyone who wants to learn about human behavior and mental health.

 Try something new today!